weiping-playnext/Zenject/Documentation/Signals.md

 }
 ```

-This isn't necessary but is good practice because it will ensure that any signal handlers do not attempt to change the signal parameter values, which could negatively affect other signal handler behaviour.
+This isn't necessary but you might consider doing this to ensure that any signal handlers do not attempt to change the signal parameter values, which could negatively affect other signal handler behaviour.

 After we have created our signal class we just need to declare it in an installer somewhere: